 Outside of a clinical setting, people with dual diagnosis are provided opportunities to practice new skills in a serene environment.
 This form of outdoor therapy can also inspire patients toward a more balanced state of well-being.

 At treatment centers across the country, Addiction Campuses provide wilderness therapy in conjunction with more traditional approaches.
 Our facilities also offer dialectical behavioral therapy (DBT), trauma grounding, family counseling, and expressive arts therapy.

 We offer comprehensive treatment options in order to ensure each patient is provided with the care that best fits their needs.
-Our wilderness therapy program at The Treehouse specializes in this approach and is designed to help patients build a meaningful life during and after treatment.
+Our outdoor-based programs at The Treehouse specializes in this approach and is designed to help patients build a meaningful life during and after treatment.

-To learn more about wilderness therapy for addiction treatment, or to find a rehab program near you, reach out to an Addiction Campuses specialist today.Article Sources
+To learn more about outdoor-based programs for addiction treatment, or to find a rehab program near you, reach out to an Addiction Campuses specialist today.Article Sources